The good sisters, with the aid of Arnold’s beautiful young friend Daphne, help him to a rocker on the porch...

 We walked over to the end of the boardwalk, and down to the cove beach.
 I was still limping, but the pain was bearable.

 Our stuff was still there in the sand, in a wet pile.
-My towel was soaked, but my old wallet wrapped deep inside it was only a little wet.
-Not that there was much in it anyway.
+My towel was soaked, but my old wallet wrapped deep inside it was only a little damp.

 Daphne reached into her sopping straw bag and pulled out a gold-plated cigarette case, and then a Zippo lighter.